 In an art therapy session, an individual may engage in any of the following art making processes:

 Although our trauma-informed, registered art psychotherapists at Solace guide these processes, what may emerge is the client's unfiltered visual response to an existing struggle that they may be experiencing.

-The sessions also equip clients with grounding techniques using art that can help a person cope with anxiety or overwhelming emotions.
-Ultimately, these techniques will improve mental wellness as a person develops healthy coping mechanisms.
+The sessions also equip clients with grounding techniques using art, which can help them cope with anxiety or overwhelming emotions.
+Ultimately, this training will improve mental wellness as a person develops healthy coping mechanisms.